menu

 In 2014, after 20 years of experience in the Greek wine sector, she decided to follow her own trail by creating the Santorini Wine Trails, a boutique travel agency exclusively focusing on private wine tours, tastings and experiences on Santorini Island.

-In 2024, the Santorini Wine Trails celebrates 10 successful years of wine tours and experiences on Santorini Island!
-We celebrate our 10th anniversary by inaugurating new wine trails in Athens and Nemea wine regions and by expanding our team with a Certified Sommelier.
+In 2024, the Santorini Wine Trails celebrated 10 successful years of wine tours and experiences on Santorini Island!
+We celebrated our 10th anniversary by inaugurating new wine trails in Athens and Nemea wine regions and by expanding our team with a Certified Sommelier.
 Athens is a historic wine region and Nemea in Peloponnese is one of the two main red wine regions in Greece.

 We believe that we truly experience the soul of a place through its wines and local products.
 It is always a pleasure for us to share our experience, knowledge and passion for wine with our guests.